The Committee on the Elimination of Discrimination Against Women

 Australia’s ninth periodic report is due in 2024 and will respond to Australia’s work across 25 specific themes as defined by the Committee.
 The list of 25 issues/questions for response are directly related to women’s rights issues in Australia and associated obligations under the Convention.
 The list of issues process is a targeted alternative to member states reporting on each separate article in the Convention.

-In addition and as part of our long-standing commitment to transparency, the Australian Government supports a ‘shadow report’ on the Convention from independent civil society organisations about their views on Australia’s implementation of Convention commitments.
+In addition and as part of our long-standing commitment to transparency, the Australian Government supports the development of a ‘shadow report’ on the Convention from independent civil society organisations outlining their views on Australia’s implementation of Convention commitments.